-When you estimate the organisation's 2025 provisional tax, your estimate must be fair and reasonable.
-If the 2025 RIT is greater than the provisional tax paid, the organisation may be liable for not taking reasonable care and a penalty of 20% of the underpaid provisional tax will apply.
+When you estimate the organisation's provisional tax, your estimate must be fair and reasonable.
+If your RIT is greater than the provisional tax paid, you may be liable for not taking reasonable care and a penalty of 20% of the underpaid provisional tax can apply.